moorepants/tu-delft-promotion/associate-vision-statement.rst

 human control in standing and walking.
 I wrote the first "data paper" in the field of biomechanics [Moore2015]_.
-It became my second most cited first author paper and provides an elaborate reusable dataset for walking studies which has widely reused.
-This triggered numerous biomechanics data papers in the proceeding years by other authors.
+It became my second most cited first author paper and provides an elaborate reusable dataset for walking studies which has been widely reused.
+This triggered numerous biomechanics data papers in the subsequent years by other authors.
 For the standing and walking control identification problem, I developed software [Moore2018]_ for extremely efficient trajectory optimization and parameter identification optimal control problems using collocation methods and demonstrated closed loop identification